AdamovichAleksey/TableauTV/README.md

 ```
 For people passing by it's easier to get sliding information if it has some stucture or story.
 1. Use color coding for groups of metrics.
-2. Use the same type of graphs.
+2. Use the same kind of charts for the same type of information.
 ```

 3. Nice design